Microwave Fried Eggs

 A blue flower plate has two cooked microwaved fried eggs on top.
 The plate sits on a wooden cutting board.
 A turquoise linen is in the back.

-Can you fry eggs in the microwave?
+Can you really fry eggs in the microwave?

-Do you need to cover eggs in the microwave?
+Do I need to cover the eggs?

 A white plate has two cooked microwave fried eggs with two pieces of toast and basil leaves in the background.
 The plate is set on a wooden cutting board.